Pints, Pounds, & Pâté

 Tourist Mistakes in Scotland

-Dean's Village, Edinburgh (stock)
+Dean's Village, Edinburgh (SPC)

 Don't forget to explore Holyrood House - The Queen's residence in Edinburgh!